-A candidate may appeal to TEAC for a hearing after

-- a) TEAC has made a decision regarding an inappropriate dispositions report, - b) a student is denied admission to teacher education, - c) a teacher-candidate is placed on probation, - d) a teacher-candidate is removed from teacher education, or - e) a decision is made by TEAC which negatively affects a teacher-candidate and his/her progress towards completion.

-The appeals process will be followed as outlined below:

-- 1. The teacher-candidate must submit a written appeal to the Head of the Teacher Education Unit and the unit's administrative assistant within fourteen days of receiving notice of the action. - 2.
-The teacher-candidate must appear before TEAC at their next scheduled meeting to present evidence and answer questions. - 3.
-TEAC will deliberate and present their decision to the teacher-candidate at this meeting. - 4.
-Within seven days of the meeting, the teacher-candidate will receive a letter which states TEAC's decision regarding the appeal.
-This letter contains the same information as given to the teacher-candidate in #3.
+- 1. A candidate may appeal to TEAC for a hearing after - a.
+TEAC has made a decision regarding an inappropriate dispositions report, - b. a teacher candidate is denied admission to teacher education, - c. a teacher candidate is placed on probation, - d. a teacher candidate is removed from teacher education, or - e. a decision is made by TEAC which negatively affects a teacher candidate and his/her progress towards completion. - 2.
+The appeals process will be followed as outlined below: - The teacher candidate must submit a written appeal to the Director of the Teacher Licensure Programs within fourteen days of receiving notice of the action. - b.
+The teacher candidate must appear before TEAC at their next scheduled meeting to present evidence and answer questions. - c.
+TEAC will deliberate and present their decision to the teacher candidate at this meeting. - d.
+Within seven days of the meeting, the teacher candidate will receive a letter which states TEAC's decision regarding the appeal.
+This letter contains the same information as given to the teacher candidate in #3.